 1. Eliminate stress and negativity – Anything that causes an already-busy family excess stress, arguing, nagging, inconvenience or feelings of inadequacy is more likely to be viewed as “not necessary”.
 This means that having strong systems in place for educating families on efficient and pain-free piano practice at home is paramount.

 2. Eliminate Inconveniences – Take a look at all of your systems within your piano studio.
 Is there anything that you could improve upon to reduce stress or inconvenience on the part of your families?
-Think in terms of your methods of communication, the way in which you schedule students, the methods of payment you accept etc. What may take a bit more time to change or set up may make all the difference to a families “on the edge”.
+Think in terms of your methods of communication, the way in which you schedule students, the methods of payment you accept, etc. What may take a bit more time to change or set up may make all the difference to families “on the edge”.

 3. Build Community – If your piano studio families feel they have a place in your studio community then they are more likely to feel connected to piano lessons long-term.
 Hosting studio events, parent evenings, group piano classes and recitals are one way to do so.
 Having a consistently-updated Facebook page is another.
 Anything you can do to make your families feel as though they belong to something is key.

 4. Build Pride – This plays off of the point above.
 Clearly communicate (often!) what it is about your studio’s offerings that is unique, valuable, desirable and creative.
-Ensure that the first impressions you leave (all materials, your physical studio space, your overall studio image etc.) are positive and impeccably professional.
+Ensure that the first impressions you leave (all materials, your physical studio space, your overall studio image, etc.) are positive and impeccably professional.
 Families who enjoy being associated with something are less likely to pull the plug when troubles arise.

-5. Be Relevant – Kids have (almost literally) a million different activities to choose from when it come to after school offerings.
+5. Be Relevant – Kids have (almost literally) a million different activities to choose from when it comes to after-school offerings.
 One way that piano lessons can come out on top is by ensuring that the materials you use are engaging and relevant.
 If your students find piano lessons to be applicable to their day-to-day life then they would definitely miss piano lessons if they were to disappear.
 Build relevancy by including music your students really connect with, and by regularly updating your lesson materials and teaching practices.

 6. Communicate Progress – It’s easy for soccer parents to see their children’s accomplishments; a kicked ball rolls into a net and everyone cheers.
 It’s more difficult for music parents to judge progress and achievement.
 It’s up to us to regularly educate and communicate the gains their children are making and how they can support this progress at home.
 Find a method that works for you (regular emails, shout-outs on Facebook, video recordings, student assessments, personal phone calls, monthly “report cards” etc.) and ensure that this is happening frequently.